 “It was real matter of fact,” David says.
 “There was no get-down-on-the-knee, there was no magical moment at all.”

 Still, their relationship up until that point—and the wedding that followed—offered up plenty of magic.
 They’d met in spring 2013, when Johnny was trying to cast folks for a reality TV project.
 “While the project never happened, he and I did,” Johnny laughs.

-The couple went to Atlanta West Jewelry, where a staffer asked them to describe their ideal rings.
+The couple went to Atlanta West Jewelry, where a staffer asked them to describe their ideal wedding band rings.
 “I wanted it to be a diamond.
 I wanted white gold.
 I wanted to make a statement.
 And I wanted them to be identical,” David says.
-The staffer presented two bands with stunning rows of diamond baguettes, and “When she pulled the rings out, I saw the look in David’s eyes,” Johnny says, “and it was like, ‘This is what I’m talking about.’”
+The staffer presented two ring bands with stunning rows of baguette diamonds, and “When she pulled the rings out, I saw the look in David’s eyes,” Johnny says, “and it was like, ‘This is what I’m talking about.’”

 The Dress Code

 If you could get married any place in the world, where would it be?
 David asked his fiance as they began to plan.
 “And he said, ‘I had the most awesome time in Italy with you,’” David recalls.
 “I said, ‘Italy it is.’”

 The couple had traveled to Rome previously when David, a talented singer, was invited to perform in a private concert for Pope Francis.
 They decided to set their celebration at the Ca’Sagredo Hotel in Venice after spotting the former palace on Instagram, and to complement the ornate interiors, the Lester-Masseys had ensembles custom-made in Lagos, Nigeria.